Umuzi-org/tech-department/content/projects/kotlin/project-7/interacting-with-recyclerview-items/_index.md

 - The Adapter displays data items in views, so you could handle clicks in the adapter.
 However, the adapter's job is to adapt data for display, not deal with app logic.
 - You should usually handle clicks in the ViewModel, because the ViewModel has access to the data and logic for determining what needs to happen in response to the click.

-***Tip: There are other patterns for implementing click listeners in RecyclerViews, but the one you work with in this codelab is easier to explain and more straightforward to implement.
+***Tip: There are other patterns for implementing click listeners in RecyclerViews, but the one you work with in this project is easier to explain and more straightforward to implement.
 As you work on Android apps, you'll encounter different patterns for using click listeners in RecyclerViews.
 All the patterns have their advantages.***

 ### Step 1: Create a click listener and trigger it from the item layout